 #> - featureTypes=POI,StreetInt

-#> url: https://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer/reverseGeocode?location=-73.98586,40.75728&f=json&outSR=102100&featureTypes=POI,StreetInt
+#> URL: https://geocode.arcgis.com/arcgis/rest/services/World/GeocodeServer/reverseGeocode?location=-73.98586,40.75728&f=json&outSR=102100&featureTypes=POI,StreetInt

 #>